essence-lai/keelaLogin/README.md

 #<h2> What would I continue to work on

 I would create a stronger authentication system.
 As for presentation purposes it allows any non-secure password.
+And it does not auto log gout

 Testing is also very important, so I would implement some unit tests via JEST.

+I would also improve the could to utilize more of React Component Design Pattern, many of the components were reasoned and can be refactored to have more beautiful code.